Jerup railway station

 Jerup railway station is a railway station serving the village of Jerup in Vendsyssel, Denmark.

-The station is located on the Skagensbanen railway line from Skagen to Frederikshavn between Napstjært and Rimmen halts.
+The station is located on the Skagensbanen railway line from Skagen to Frederikshavn between Napstjært and Rimmen railway halts.
 The train services are currently operated by Nordjyske Jernbaner which run frequent local train services between Skagen station and Frederikshavn station.

 History

 The station opened in 1890 when the railway started.

 In 2006 the station was renovated with new platforms and a new shelter.

 Operations

 The train services are currently operated by the railway company Nordjyske Jernbaner (NJ) which run frequent local train services from Skagen station to Frederikshavn station with onward connections to the rest of Denmark.

 Architecture

 The original station building was heavily rebuilt in 1922 after designs by the Danish architect Ulrik Plesner.

 Cultural references

 The station is used as a location in the 2010 film Min søsters børn vælter Nordjylland.